dwyl/image-classifier/README.md

 end
 ```

-We `handle_progress` the `:speech` event as we did with the `:image_list` event.
-We will launch a task to run the Whisper model on this audio file:
+We then create a specific `handle_progress` for the the `:speech` event as we did with the `:image_list` event.
+It will launch a task to run the Automatic Speech Recognition model on this audio file.
+We named the serving "Whisper".

 ```elixir
 def handle_progress(:speech, entry, socket) when entry.done? do